Personalize your DealNews Experience

-If you've seen Friday the 13th two dozen times and the thought of spending another fall night cuddled up with Freddy Krueger, Michael Myers, or Leatherface just doesn't do anything for you, then we're here to help.
+If you've seen Friday the 13th two dozen times and the thought of spending another fall night cuddled up with Freddy Krueger, Michael Myers, or Leatherface just doesn't do anything for you, then we're here to help (just like we help you find great deals).
 Below, you'll find ten lesser-known horror movies that are guaranteed to make your Halloween season as spooky, gory, and fun as it can possibly be!

 Best for: Anyone who's under the false impression that Michael Myers is the King of Halloween horror.